F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 To submit an Declarative Onboarding declaration, use a specialized RESTful API client such as Postman or a universal client such as cURL.

 To transmit the declaration, you POST the declaration to the URI ``<BIG-IP IP address>/mgmt/shared/declarative-onboarding``.
+If you are using a single NIC BIG-IP, include port 8443: ``<BIG-IP IP address>:8443/mgmt/shared/declarative-onboarding``

 In this section, we first show the sample declaration, and then we break it down an describe its parts.
+If you are unfamiliar with any of the BIG-IP terminology, see the `F5 Knowledge Center <https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20LTM&version=13.1.0>`_.